To sign a contract for the transfer of land in BC, you have to use a handwritten signature.

 Understand the promises that are being made

-Make sure you understand what each party is promising to do or pay.
+Make sure you know what each party is promising to do or pay.

-Be prepared to live up to all provisions in the contract, regardless of what the other party says.
-Don’t believe the other party if they say "Oh, don’t worry about that wording, it’s just a formality."
+Be prepared to live up to all provisions in the contract.
+Don’t trust the other party’s oral assurance that something in the contract doesn’t matter.
+They may say, “Oh, don’t worry about that wording, it’s just a formality.”
+Do worry.
+It isn’t just a formality.

-Cross out any words you do not agree with, and have these changes initialled by you and the other party before you sign.
+Cross out anything you don’t agree with, and make sure you both initial the change before you sign.

-If you are paying a deposit, make sure you understand:
+If you’re paying a deposit, make sure you understand:

-if the amount of money deposited will go toward the final purchase price of the item
+if the money will go toward the final purchase price of the item

-what will happen to the deposit if you cancel the contract
+what happens to the deposit if you cancel the contract

 Make sure you understand exactly what the other party is going to do for you, if anything, in terms of offering a warranty or guarantee on a good or service.

-A warranty or guarantee is a promise made about the quality of goods or services sold and what the person making the promise will do if there are problems.
+A warranty or guarantee is a promise a seller makes about the quality of the goods or services sold.
+And it outlines what the seller will do if there are problems.

-The term "guaranteed" when used alone means little or nothing.
+The term "guaranteed,” when used alone, means nothing.
 Guaranteed for what?
 To last one week?
-It is important to know and understand the terms of the guarantee or warranty, not just the fact that it is "guaranteed."
+It’s important to know and understand the terms of the guarantee or warranty, not just the fact that there is one.

-Be aware that under the law, a level of quality, performance and durability is implied into every contract.
+Be aware that under the law, a level of quality, performance, and durability is implied in every contract.
 When you buy something from a business, it has to:

 be fit for the purpose you bought it for (that is, it has to function for its intended purpose),

-be of “merchantable” quality (it has to work and can’t be damaged),
+be of “merchantable” quality (it has to work and be undamaged),

 be durable for a reasonable period of time, and

-These conditions are sometimes referred to as the legal warranty, as they are established by a law called the Sale of Goods Act.
-This legal warranty applies regardless of whether the seller mentions it.
-It is in addition to any warranty the seller or manufacturer provide.
+These conditions are sometimes referred to as the legal warranty.
+They are established by a law called the Sale of Goods Act.
+This legal warranty is always there.
+It applies whether the seller mentions it or not.
+It exists on top of any warranty the seller or manufacturer might provide.

 Learn more about how warranties and guarantees work.